Lukatc/Movie-List-App/README.md

 ## 📄 Terms of Use

-- This app gets movie information from OMDb API, so you must follow OMDb's [rules](https://www.omdbapi.com/terms)
+- This app gets movie information from OMDb API, so you must follow OMDb's rules.
 - The app uses **internet data** to get fresh movie information

 ## How the App Works